OscarYau525/FSPDA/README.md

 2. (For Imagenet exp. only) Follow the instructions in [system_setup.md](system_setup.md) to prepare the Imagenet dataset.
 3. (For Imagenet exp. only) Follow the instructions in [torch_build_instruction.md](torch_build_instruction.md) to build PyTorch from source with MPI support for CUDA.

-Our experiments are reproducible from a single CPU server (Fig. 2,3,4,5) and a 8-GPU server (Fig. 6).
+Our experiments are reproducible from a single CPU server (Fig. 2, 3, 4, 5) and a 8-GPU server (Fig. 6).

 ## Experiments
 Use the bash scripts in `FSPDA/exps`.
+- Configure `--python_path`, `--mpi_path`, `--mpirun_path` according to your local environment.
-Each file corresponds to one figure of experiment results in the paper.
-Our script uses [wandb](https://wandb.ai/) for logging by default.
+- Each file corresponds to one figure of experiment results in the paper.
+- Our script uses [wandb](https://wandb.ai/) for logging by default.